aspose-email/Aspose.Email-Products/email/en/python-net/_index.md

      Produce &amp; Consume Recurrences with iCalendar API
     </h2>
     <p>
-     Aspose.Email for Python via .NET provides the functionality to generate &amp; save Outlook Calendar objects in MSG and ICS formats.
+     Aspose.Email for Python via .NET provides the functionality to generate &amp; save <a href="https://docs.aspose.com/email/python-net/working-with-outlook-calendar-items/">Outlook Calendar items</a> in MSG and ICS formats.
 Not only you can create and save iCalendar objects, but also retrieve, update, send &amp; cancel meeting requests.
 Moreover, using the intuitive object model it is easy to dynamically produce and consume recurrence patterns in iCalendar RFC 2445 format.
     </p>
    </div>
    <div class="col-lg-12">